 - Be consistent & confident.
 They would know immediately if you’re not telling the truth.

 - Prepare for their questions, and don’t get nervous.

 - Don’t get intimidated by the people around or people that might overhear your conversation with the consul.

 - Make sure you have strong ties to your country — a strong reason that you will come back

 While preparing my documents, I read a lot of stories about their experiences with their visa applications — denied a visa, granted a visa.
 Nonetheless, all those stories got me worried.
 So, I couldn’t help but prepare all the documents I might need.
 My coworker even asked why I prepared lots of documents if I am only applying for a visa.
 Well… we’re different!

 Now that I experienced applying for a US tourist visa, I am more confident.
-I think it also helped that I am living and working in Sweden, even though I don’t have a strong history of travels.
+I think it also helped that I am living and working in Sweden, even though I don’t have a strong history of travel.

-Good luck on your US tourist visa application!
+Good luck with your US tourist visa application!
 Being confident and providing only what is needed can help you with your US visa application experience.
 Also, it wouldn’t hurt to prepare lots of documents just in case.

 Social Media Presence